 How We Can Help

 Given the size and complexity of datasets in the modern era, few litigants can afford to conduct an unstructured data review.
 DisputeSoft works closely with counsel to tailor our technical inspections through careful background research.
 By reviewing data dictionaries, data models, and data architecture diagrams, we focus our technical investigations on the most fruitful areas of research, saving our clients valuable time and money.

 DisputeSoft leverages data analytics to interpret data on both a quantitative and qualitative level.

-As our work in the following cases shows, we use a variety of proprietary and commercially available analytics tools and techniques to make the judgments required of an expert and/or consulting witness.
+As our work in the following cases shows, we use a variety of proprietary and commercially available analytics tools and techniques to make the judgments required of an expert witness.

 - Kemper Corporate Services Inc. v.
 Computer Sciences Corporation et al.

 - DisputeSoft utilized established tools such as SonarQube and JArchitect to characterize source code in connection with an analysis of compliance with Java code industry standards.